-Managing trauma and stress graphic.
-We have created a trauma support tool for newsroom managers helping frontline and office staff handle work-related stress and the impact of traumatic events.
+Free trauma support tool for newsroom managers helping field and desk staff handle work-related stress and the impact of traumatic events on mental health.

 The map is based on several articles in our Managing trauma and stress in journalism section, where we have training materials designed to help journalists cope with the impact of covering traumatic news events.